The Xometry app works best with JavaScript enabled!

 What Are the Common Applications of Continuous Wave Lasers?

-Continuous wave lasers are used for welding and cutting or precision measuring and alignment across multiple industries.
+Continuous wave lasers are used for welding, cutting, precision measuring, and alignment across multiple industries.
 The most common industries that use continuous wave lasers are:

 1. Material Processing